Jeroen-G/laravel-photo-gallery/readme.md

 The photos will be uploaded to the folder `public/uploads/photos/`.

 ### Views
 If you want to change the way the gallery looks, use this command:

     php artisan view:publish jeroen-g/laravel-photo-gallery

 Now you can edit the views for the gallery in the `app/views/packages` directory.

+### Config
+There are a few settings you could change in a configuration file.
+To set these values, use this command:

+    php artisan config:publish jeroen-g/laravel-photo-gallery

+The configuration file can now be found inside `app/config/packages/`